Azure/autorest.csharp/docs/mgmt/readme.md

     }
 }
 ```
 This request path looks like a resource, but unfortunately its corresponding schema `SharedGallery` does not have all the three properties required by a resource, `id`, `type` and `name`.
-Since this is a non-resource, this operation will be generated into the extension class, like this:
+Since this is a non-resource, this operation is generated into the extension class, like this:
 ```csharp
 public static partial class ComputeExtensions
 {